 Their site is new, but it’s one of the few, if not the only one, that is addressing questions and issues that so-called Millennials and Gen Xers – the generations of people who will have a lifetime of digital assets – will need to address.

-But if you want a way to speak directly to your special friends and loved ones from the grave, so to speak, you might want to check out a very simple and direct site called If I Die.
+But if you want a way to speak directly to your special friends and loved ones from the grave, so to speak, you might want to check out a very simple and direct site called.

 After creating a free account on this site, you can write and store letters to your friends and family.
-In summary, this is how the site works:
+In summary, this is how the:

 Each letter, when finished, will be stored securely and encrypted with a special password of your choosing.
 No one will be able to read any of your letters while you’re still alive.
 If someone attempts to read a letter, this website will initiate a process to determine whether you are in fact dead and whether your letter should be released.
 As a first precaution, ifidie.org will send you an email every day for two weeks – if you respond to these emails your letter will stay locked.
 If you don’t respond, all is not lost – ifidie.org will then attempt to contact up to five of your closest friends (of your choosing) every day for two more weeks.
 If any of them respond to say that you are alive, your letter will stay locked.
 You letter will only be unlocked if neither you nor any of your friends responds to a month of constant emails.

 It’s a pretty neat idea, but the important thing is for you to regularly visit and add content to your account over your lifetime, which also helps make sure the site is always up and running.

 Dead Man’s Switch works similarly to If I Die, but it’s, pardon the pun, dead simpler.
 You select a few trusted friends or family members and write them emails about your afterlife digital assets.
 These emails may contain where and how to access important online documents, user and password information for important online content, or any instructions in the event you unexpectedly die.